Warnings for Cymbalta

 Pregnancy Exposure Registry

-There is a pregnancy registry that monitors the pregnancy outcomes in women exposed to CYMBALTA during pregnancy.
-To enroll, contact the CYMBALTA Pregnancy Registry at 1-866-814-6975 or www.cymbaltapregnancyregistry.com.
+There is a pregnancy exposure registry that monitors the pregnancy outcomes in women exposed to antidepressants, including CYMBALTA, during pregnancy.
+Healthcare providers are encouraged to register patients by contacting the National Pregnancy Registry for Antidepressants at 1-866-961-2388 or online at https://womensmentalhealth.org/research/pregnancyregistry/.

 Risk Summary

-There are no adequate and well-controlled studies of CYMBALTA administration in pregnant women.
-In animal studies with duloxetine, fetal weights were decreased but there was no evidence of teratogenicity in pregnant rats and rabbits at oral doses administered during the period of organogenesis up to 4 and 7 times the maximum recommended human dose (MRHD) of 120 mg/day, respectively.
-When duloxetine was administered orally to pregnant rats throughout gestation and lactation, pup weights at birth and pup survival to 1 day postpartum were decreased at a dose 2 times the MRHD.
+In rats and rabbits treated with duloxetine during the period of organogenesis, fetal weights were decreased but there was no evidence of developmental effects at doses up to 3 and 6 times, respectively, the maximum recommended human dose (MRHD) of 120 mg/day given to adolescents on a mg/m2 basis.
+When duloxetine was administered orally to pregnant rats throughout gestation and lactation, pup weights at birth and pup survival to 1 day postpartum were decreased at a dose 2 times the MRHD given to adolescents on a mg/m2 basis.
 At this dose, pup behaviors consistent with increased reactivity, such as increased startle response to noise and decreased habituation of locomotor activity were observed.
 Post-weaning growth was not adversely affected.
-CYMBALTA should be used in pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Clinical Considerations